 Meanwhile, Marty is still desperately trying to get his future parents to fall in love (providing some of the funniest moments in the movie) and he eventually succeeds.

 On the night of the forthcoming lightning strike, Doc and Marty are preparing to capture the power of the lightning strike when a tree branch falls onto the wiring set-up, complicating matters further.
 Marty shows Doc a letter from 1985 to warn him that he will be shot and murdered by the Libyan terrorists, but he tears it up as he doesn't want to alter the future.

 Eventually, Doc manages to repair the wiring just in time sending Marty back to 1985.
 When he arrives he finds that Doc has already been shot, but finds him still alive.
 It turns out that Doc had read the letter anyway and was wearing a bulletproof vest - that's a great little twist!

-The final part of the film sees Doc drop off Marty and then travelling to 2015.
+The final part of the film sees Doc drop off Marty and then travel to 2015, which also happens to be the 30th anniversary of the film release.
 Marty wakes up the next day to find his family is very much different.
 His mum is no longer an alcoholic and his dad is a confident and successful sci-fi author.
 Marty reunites with his girlfriend Jennifer, and then Doc arrives back from the future and asks them both to travel with him back to the future to sort out a problem with their future children.
 The Delorean has become a hover car and is powered by nuclear fusion.